mbekkomo/dotfiles/README.md

-Welcome to config for my HP 240 G5 Laptop :3
+Welcome to config for my HP 240 G5 Notebook :3

 To use the dotfiles, run
 ```sh